Fertilising your house plants: everything you need to know

 I mean, won’t the plants get bored?

-If you were to take ph readings and have the soil analysed etc, then yeah, you’d probably want a few different fertilisers on hand to make sure everything stays personally balanced.
+If you were to take ph readings and have the soil analysed etc, then yeah, you’d probably want a few different fertilisers on hand to make sure everything stays balanced.

 But I’m not that plant parent.
 As long as my babies are healthy and happy, there’s no reason to go all sciencey on them.